-Deploying NGINX and NGINX Plus on Docker
+Deploying NGINX and NGINX Plus with Docker

-NGINX Plus, the high‑performance application delivery platform, load balancer, and web server, is available as the Docker container.
+F5 NGINX Plus, the high‑performance application delivery platform, load balancer, and web server, is available as the Docker container.

 Prerequisites